2022 Sumatra earthquake: Impact

-Response
+Aftermath

 Rescuers were deployed to landslide-affected areas to search for the missing.
 They also salvaged through rubble.
 On 1 March, rescuers safely evacuated five individuals trapped under a landslide which occurred in Nagari Kajai, Talamau District.
 The injured were transported to hospitals in the province.
 Bodies were also retrieved from the landslides.
 On 28 February, a disaster relief volunteer experienced a seizure and died.

 The BNPB warned residents about the potential for flash floods.
 Rivers in the affected area had dried up due to blockage upstream caused by landslides.
 Residents were urged to stay away from hilly areas due to the threat of landslides and rockslides from rain.
 Smoke was observed emitting from Mount Talakmau.
 The BNPB confirmed volcanic activity on the volcano and some residents were evacuated as a precautionary measure.

-Assistance

 Minister of Social Affairs, Tri Rismaharini, visited some evacuation centers.
 According to her, logistics distributed 2,000 packs of ready-to-eat food.
 Additional aid including tents and sanitary kits were also transported.
 The families of individuals killed were compensated Rp 15 million as a form of assistance.
 President Joko Widodo ordered the deployment of humanitarian aid consisting of sugar, oil, rice, biscuits, mineral water and tea bags, among other necessities via trucks.

 Homes that were slightly damaged would be repaired by the district government body.
 Moderate to heavily damaged homes would be rebuilt by the provincial and central government, respectively.
-In October of 2022, the BNPB assisted in repairing 1,111 homes in West Pasaman Regency through the provision of Rp 27 billion to the local government.
+In October 2022, the BNPB assisted in repairing 1,111 homes in West Pasaman Regency through the provision of Rp 27 billion to the local government.
 Assistance in Rp 50 million, 20 million and 3–5 million were allocated to homes with heavy, moderate and light damage, respectively.
 On 19 October, construction began for a damaged mosque in West Pasaman Regency under a Rp 800 million budget.